Translate en English

 +256774313798 | +44-7902-627689(UK) | +1-850-276-7150(US) | info(at)kubwafive-safaris.com

-BEST 5 REASONS TO VISIT SKELETON COAST PARK
+BEST 7 REASONS TO VISIT SKELETON COAST

-Skeleton Coast park also known as Donkey bay is located in the northern part of the Atlantic coast along the Shoreline of north west Namibia and stretches to the south of Angola from Kunene river in the south of Swakop river(Swakopmund).
+Skeleton Coast also known as Donkey bay is located in the northern part of the Atlantic coast along the Shoreline of north west Namibia and stretches to the south of Angola from Kunene river in the south of Swakop river(Swakopmund).
 It covers an area of 6504 square miles and it is also one of the most inaccessible shores and shipwrecks are scattered across the entire area, there are over 1000 remains of wrecked shipping vessels scattered along the coast, The upwelling of the cold Benguela current gives rise to the dense ocean fogs also known as Cassimbo and the winds that blow from the land to the sea exceed 10 mm on a annual basis.

 The San people (The Bushmen) of the Namibian region named it the ”The Land God made in anger ” while the Portuguese sailors once referred to it as ”The Gates of Hell”, It was later named Skeleton coast because of the whale bones and the thousands of broken ships which litter the beaches and many soldiers lost their lives on the coast